<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2792338&amp;fmt=gif">

 • Don’t just list the academic credentials of your principal.
 Tell prospective families why your principal decided to pursue a career in education.

-And please, write it in language that the common person understands.
+And write it in language that the common person understands.
 No education jargon or acronyms.

 One particularly effective story to tell is a day in the life of a particular student.
 There’s no better way to show off the combination of academics, community, and extra-curricular activities your school offers than to do it through the eyes of one of your pupils.

-Whether this story is told on your website, in an email, or through a video, it allows prospective families to experience your school in a way that a list of your course offerings and other activities will never capture.
+Whether this story is told on your website, in an email, or through a video, it allows prospective families to experience your school in a way that just can’t be captured by a list of your course offerings and activities.

 Attract-Enroll-Retain-GoogleAds300x600-1